Subscribe to BRaid's newsletter

 One of the biggest problem facing braided river birds as that there simply aren’t enough eyes on the ground to locate colony nesting sites on braided river beds during the breeding season (August-February).
 If we know where the birds are, we can develop strategies to help protect them.
 This is where you come in.
 Jet-boaters, canoeists, rafters, hunters, trampers, walkers, campers, gravel extractors, land owners, all use braided rivers.
 Our goal is to create a network of observers across the South Island and where possible, gain access to nesting colony birds in hard to reach places.
 How you can help will depend on your individual or organisational resources.

-Developed with assistance from DOC’s Braided River Technical Group and ECan biodiversity (in Canterbury) in conjunction with each partner (business, organisation, or individual) to suit their operations and level of involvement.
+This Project was developed with assistance from DOC’s Braided River Technical Group and ECan biodiversity (in Canterbury) in conjunction with each partner (business, organisation, or individual) to suit their operations and level of involvement.
 Available on a case-by-case basis as needed, these include tools and resources for:

 BRaid would like to thank the Department of Conservation Community Conservation Partnership Fund and the Department of Internal Affairs Lottery Grants: Environment and Heritage for funding this Project